Rigid connections and $F$-isocrystals: Frobenius structure

-By taking an inverse limit of Proposition 5.4 \cite{LSZ13} we obtain a mixed characteristic version of Proposition \ref{prop:lsz}.
+By taking an inverse limit (of $p^n$-torsion Fontaine--Lafaille modules) of Proposition 5.4 \cite{LSZ13} we obtain a mixed characteristic version of Proposition \ref{prop:lsz}. {We refer the reader to \cite[Theorem 1.4]{LSZ13} (for $k$ algebraically closed) and \cite[Lemma 1.2]{syz} for $k$ being finite.}

-\begin{theorem}[Lan--Sheng--Zuo] \begin{itemize} \item[(a)] There exists an equivalence between the category of $1$-periodic flat connections on $Z_W/W$ and the category of torsion-free Fontaine-Lafaille modules on $Z_W$. \item[(b)] There exists a fully faithful functor from the category of $f$-periodic flat connections on $Z_W/W$ to the category of crystalline \'etale local systems of free $W(\mathbb{F}_{p^f})$-modules on $Z_K$. \end{itemize} \end{theorem}
+\begin{theorem}[Lan--Sheng--Zuo, {Sun--Yang--Zuo}] {Assume $k \supset \mathbb{F}_{p^f}$.} \begin{itemize} \item[(a)] There exists an equivalence between the category of $1$-periodic flat connections on $Z_W/W$ and the category of torsion-free Fontaine--Lafaille modules on $Z_W$. \item[(b)] There exists a fully faithful functor from the category of $f$-periodic flat connections on $Z_W/W$ to the category of crystalline \'etale local systems of free $W(\mathbb{F}_{p^f})$-modules on $Z_K$. \end{itemize} \end{theorem}

-Torsion-free Fontaine-Lafaille modules are also known as strongly $p$-divisible lattices of an $F$-isocrystal.
-With this in mind we infer a criterion for a $W$-family of flat connections $(E_W,\nabla_W)$ to be an $F$-isocrystal.
+Torsion-free Fontaine--Lafaille modules are also known as strongly $p$-divisible lattices of an $F$-isocrystal.
+In light of this, we obtain a criterion for a $W$-family of flat connections $(E_W,\nabla_W)$ to give rise to an $F$-isocrystal.